lc-cs-172/fall-2025/syllabus.md

 ## Late Policy

-Unless otherwise indicated, all assignment are granted a 1 week extension, with *progressive grade impact*, no pre-approval required.
+Unless otherwise indicated, assignment will be accepted up to 1 week late, with *progressive grade impact*.

+days late	| submit| reduction in score
+---			| ---	| ---
+1 			| Mon	|	-10%
+2			| Tue	|	-20%
+3			| Wed	|	-30%
+4			| Thu	|	-40%
+5			| Fri	|	-50%
+more than 5	| N/A	| no credit

 Please realize that the assignments are due when they are due, even if our class does not meet that day.
 Delaying your submission also delays your learning and delays timely feedback.
-Getting an extension beyond 1 week is highly unlikely -- the assignment is already 1 week late.

 See also
 [Prof. Peter Drake's Policies](https://github.com/PeterDrake/drakepedia/blob/master/administrivia/policies.md).